—by Mark Harris, Founder & Director of the DAC Foundation

 The Mount Vernon Theatre located at 321 Barnett Boulevard in downtown Tallassee, Alabama

 The 17-minute video chronicles the history of the Dixie Art Colony, which began in 1933 near Tallassee at Camp Dixie on Lake Martin.
 The video will be followed by a brief intermission and an exciting new slide presentation and lecture titled The History of Tallassee Through the Eyes of an Artist.
 The slide presentation and lecture will focus on the four mural-sized oil paintings located in the lobby of Trustmark Bank directly across the street from the theatre.
-The first showing in the theatre will take place on Friday evening, June 7.
-The second showing will be Saturday morning, June 8.
+The first showing in the theatre will take place on Friday evening, June 07 at 6:30 pm.
+The second showing will be Saturday morning, June 08 at 10:00 am.

 The four mural-sized paintings commissioned in 1953 by Bank of Tallassee president Roberts Blount were designed by Dixie Art Colony co-founder John Kelly Fitzpatrick who died while working on the paintings.
 One of Fitzpatrick’s students Arthur Walter Stewart completed the paintings.
 Stewart was also a participant in the Dixie Art Colony.
 The paintings were designed by Fitzpatrick as a visual narrative about the history and development of the Tallassee area.